-Granting exemptions for politically restricted posts Parish Council functions To carry out all the above functions in respect of Parish Councils and their members for which the City Council is responsible under any relevant provision of, or regulations made under the Local Government Act 2000 or any amendment or re-enactment thereof Employment Panel 6 members of the authority including at least one member of the Executive To shortlist and interview candidates for Chief Officer posts and recommend appointments to the full Council To take decisions in connection with the appointment of staff and to determine the terms and conditions on which they hold office (including procedures for their dismissal) but only to the extent that such matters have not been reserved to the Council, the Appeals Panels or delegated to any officer or other body under this Constitution.
-Only for dealing with relevant matters relating to Chief Officers, two Independent Persons appointed pursuant to s28(7) of the Localism Act 2011, appointed by the Council to the Employment Panel.
-To be the committee appointed by the Council under section 102(4) of the Local Government Act 1972 for the purpose of advising the authority on matters relating to the dismissal of relevant officers of the Council pursuant to the Local Authorities (Standing Orders) (England) Regulations 2001.
-To be the Investigating and Disciplinary Committee to deal with Chief Officer disciplinary/grievance matters in accordance with relevant national conditions of service.
-In this regard, the Independent Persons are the Independent Panel.
+Granting dispensations to councillors and co-opted members from requirements relating to interests set out in the Members Code of Conduct Dealing with reports from case tribunals or interim case tribunals and the Monitoring Officer Granting exemptions for politically restricted posts Parish Council functions To carry out all the above functions in respect of Parish Councils and their members for which the City Council is responsible under any relevant provision of, or regulations made under the Local Government Act 2000 or any amendment or re-enactment thereof Employment Panel 6 members of the To shortlist and interview candidates for authority including Chief Officer posts and recommend at least one appointments to the full Council member of the To take decisions in connection with the Executive appointment of staff and to determine the terms and conditions on which they hold office (including procedures for their dismissal) but only to the extent that such matters have not been reserved to the Council, the Appeals Panels or delegated to any officer or other body under this Constitution.
+Only for dealing To be the committee appointed by the with relevant Council under section 102(4) of the Local matters relating to Government Act 1972 for the purpose of Chief Officers, two advising the authority on matters relating Independent to the dismissal of relevant officers of the Persons Council pursuant to the Local Authorities appointed (Standing Orders) (England) Regulations pursuant to s28(7) 2001. of the Localism To be the Investigating and Disciplinary Act 2011, Committee to deal with Chief Officer appointed by the disciplinary/grievance matters in Council to the accordance with relevant national Employment conditions of service.
+In this regard, the Panel.
+Independent Persons are the Independent Panel.

 Audit Committee 7 members of the authority excluding members of the Executive and the Chairs of the Overview and Scrutiny Panels To undertake all the functions of an Audit Committee in accordance with the Rules of Governance set out in the following pages.
 Such functions as may be delegated under the Rules of Governance set out in the following pages.